git-moss/ConvertWithMoss/README.md

 There are currently no metadata fields (category, creator, etc.) specified in the format.
 Therefore, the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).

+### Korg wavestate/modwave (*.korgmultisample)

+The korgmultisample format is currently used by the Korg wavestate and modwave keyboards.
+Files in that format can be opened with the Korg Sample Builder software and transferred to the keyboard.

+Since the format is pretty simple all data stored in the file is available for the conversion.

 ## Destination formats

 The following multisample formats can be the destination of a conversion.